-- Conduct CRVSID legal reviews and develop legal and policy recommendations.
+- Conduct legal reviews and develop legal and policy recommendations.

 Where we work:

-- GHAI is providing technical legal assistance to help governments draft new CRVS laws and regulations in Bangladesh, Cambodia, Cameroon, Papua New Guinea, and the Solomon Islands.
+- GHAI is providing technical legal assistance to help governments draft new CRVS laws in Burkina Faso, Cambodia, Cameroon, the Democratic Republic of Congo, the Maldives, Papua New Guinea and the Solomon Islands.

-- Based on our legal reviews, new CRVS laws or regulations have been drafted in Ecuador, Papua New Guinea, and the Philippines, and adopted in Rwanda and Peru.
+- Based on our legal reviews, new CRVS regulations or policies have been adopted in Brazil, Ecuador, Ghana, Peru, the Philippines, Rwanda and Thailand.

 It is difficult for countries to obtain the data they need to assess their health burdens and ensure they are reaching their most vulnerable populations, particularly in remote and rural areas.
 In Papua New Guinea, birth and death registration rates are less than 5%.

-The Global Health Advocacy Incubator, in collaboration with other Bloomberg Data for Health partners, developed the Legal and Regulatory Review Toolkit for CRVSID to help countries strengthen their Civil Registration and Vital Statistics (CRVS) systems based on United Nations guidelines.
-The Toolkit was used to analyze and identify gaps in Papua New Guinea’s CRVS-ID legal framework.
+The Global Health Advocacy Incubator, in collaboration with other Bloomberg Data for Health partners, developed a Legal and Regulatory Review Toolkit to help countries strengthen their CRVSID systems based on United Nations guidelines.
+The Toolkit was used to analyze and identify gaps in Papua New Guinea’s CRVS legal framework.

 The Constitutional and Law Reform Commission used the Toolkit to draft a new Civil and Identity Registration Bill, which will help decision makers obtain timely and reliable data to ensure the health and rights of all Papua New Guineans.